Variant position: 841 The position of the amino-acid change on the UniProtKB canonical protein sequence.

 848 – 848 K -> R. Partially prevents ubiquitination by RNF6.

 825 – 843

-Functional analysis of six androgen receptor mutations identified in patients with partial androgen insensitivity syndrome.
+Functional characterisation of mutations in the ligand-binding domain of the androgen receptor gene in patients with androgen insensitivity syndrome.

 Any medical or genetic information present in this entry is provided for research, educational and informational purposes only.
 They are not in any way intended to be used as a substitute for professional medical advice, diagnostic, treatment or care.